About Success Skills Funding Program

 You will also complete an evaluation of the opportunity or course, which will become part of a shared library for other students and alumni.

-Summer Career Success Funds are available thanks to the generous gifts of University of Rochester friends and alumni who believe in the importance of experiential opportunities.
+Career Success Skills Funds are available thanks to the generous gifts of University of Rochester friends and alumni who believe in the importance of experiential opportunities.

-Undergraduate students who will continue enrollment into Fall 2020 (including Dec 2020 graduates).
+Undergraduate students who will continue enrollment into Spring 2021

 Learning opportunities that do not provide learner with portable and demonstrated skill development, experience or project-based learning